After Years of Stress and Depression, I Finally Paid Off $68,000 in School Debt

 I was sick and tired of feeling bullied by my debt and hearing the constant horror stories about student loans.
 I didn’t want to be another story, another statistic.

-I didn’t really know anyone that had actually paid off their loans.
+I didn’t really know anyone who had paid off their loans.
 At the time, being free of student loans seemed insane and unbelievable.

-But once I divorced myself from the common rhetoric around student loans, such as “I’ll be in debt forever”, or “Things will never change” or “We’re all F*!C$#!”, I started fighting for my student-loan freedom.
+But once I divorced myself from the common rhetoric: “I’ll be in debt forever,” or “things will never change” or “we’re all F*!C$#!,” I started fighting for my student-loan freedom.

-Throughout the years, I’ve consistently put 50 percent of my after-tax income to debt.
+Throughout the years, I’ve consistently put 50 percent of my after-tax income toward debt.

-For the four years after I left Mr. Wall Street’s house, I worked my tail off.
-I was singularly focused on one goal at the expense of all other goals in my life: being debt-free.
+During the four years after I left Mr. Wall Street’s house, I worked my tail off.
+I was focused on one goal at the expense of all the others: being debt-free.

 I logged into my account and saw the balance at zero — I was speechless.
-My breath quickened, my eyes welling up with water.
+My breath quickened, tears welled up.

 I should have been excited, but in that moment, I was just so relieved.
-The past four years of working non-stop had finally paid off.
-I told my boyfriend and he said, “You did it!”
+The past four years of working nonstop had finally paid off.

 “I’m finally free!”
 I thought.

-Now I get to explore life for the first time being debt-free, and every cent I earn belongs to me (or the tax man).
+Now I get to explore life debt-free, and every cent I earn belongs to me (or the tax man).
 I plan on traveling more, worrying less, and saving up for my future, not paying for my past.